redis/docs/content/integrate/write-behind/reference/cli/redis-di-create.md

 ```
 Usage: redis-di create [OPTIONS]

-  Creates the RDI Database instance
+  Creates the Write-behind Database instance

 Options:
   -log-level, --loglevel [DEBUG|INFO|WARN|ERROR|CRITICAL]
                                   [default: INFO]
   --silent                        Silent install.
 Do not prompt to enter
                                   missing parameters
-  --no-configure                  Do not install RDI Engine to the RDI
+  --no-configure                  Do not install Write-behind Engine to the Write-behind
                                   Database
   --cluster-host TEXT             Host/IP of Redis Enterprise Cluster (service
                                   name in case of k8s)  [required]